jdeschamps/htSMLM/guide/installation.md

    $ ./compileAndDeploy.sh "C:\Path\to\MicroManager2gamma"
    ```

    > **Note**: the compilation script has been written for Windows.
-For unix-like systems, replace "\\" by "/" in the paths variables.
+For unix-like systems, replace "\\" by "/" in the path variables.

 6. Start Micro-Manager and select **Plugins->Interface->EMU**.